Most Famous Metal Bands and Their Logos

 Logo Anthrax

 The Anthrax logo is strict.
 The band’s name is executed in geometric letters with sharp angles and lines intersecting at acute angles.
 The inscription resembles a stylized symbol of danger or warning, fitting for a band known for aggressive sound and sharp lyrics.
-Anthrax is one of the brightest representatives of the thrash metal scene, and the emblem emphasizes the dynamic and powerful characteristics of the band.
+Anthrax is one of the brightest representatives of the thrash metal scene, and its emblem emphasizes the band’s dynamic and powerful qualities.

 Misfits